Purpose of this policy

 All registered schools must ensure their system for recording student attendance meets the requirements above.
 Government schools must use only CASES21, eCASES21 or third party software which is compatible with CASES21 to record student attendance.
 Schools using third party software are required to import attendance data into CASES21 on a monthly basis.
 Schools that do not have current attendance data recorded in CASES21 will receive regular email notifications reminding them to import their data.
 Parents/guardians are required to provide an explanation for their child's absence from school, and a principal must record in writing the reason (if any) given by the parent/guardian.

 Schools must advise parents/guardians promptly of unexplained absences, including for post-compulsory aged students.

 Addtionally schools enrolling international students are required to effectively monitor student attendance and implement a documented intervention strategy where attendance is at risk of failing to meet the minimum Student Visa requirement (attendance of a minimum 80% of the schedulred course contact hours during each study period).
-See: ISP School Resource Kit and Quality Standards in Department resources
+See: ISP Quality Standards and School Resources under Department resources

 Year level movement

 Schools should regularly promote students to the next year level with their peer group.
 Schools use their professional expertise and judgment in relation to these matters.

 Students are retained only in exceptional circumstances where a school considers it is required for the long-term benefit of the student e.g. considering their social, welfare and academic needs.
 Schools must ensure that parents/guardians are fully advised of the options that the school considers to best meet individual student needs.
 Students however should not be retained without the consent of parents/guardians.